-To keep your car performing at its best, there are many parts that need regular maintenance.
-One thing that often gets overlooked when it comes to car maintenance is the changing of the various filters.
+To keep your vehicle performing at its best, there are many parts that need regular maintenance.
+One thing that often gets overlooked when it comes to vehicle maintenance is the changing of the various filters.
 Over time, filters fill with debris and stop doing their job efficiently.

-It is a good idea to have this filter checked each time your car has any maintenance work done, such as at each oil change.
-However, it is important to bear your car recommendations in mind.
+It is a good idea to have this filter checked each time your vehicle has any maintenance work done, such as at each oil change.
+However, it is important to bear your vehicle recommendations in mind.
 If you find that your mechanic suggests a new filter at every oil change, you may be changing it far more often than needed—bring your vehicle to General Automotive for a second opinion.

 Cabin Air Filter